BedrockStreaming/tech.bedrockstreaming.com/_posts/2014-04-23-babitch-the-story-behind-our-table-soccer-web-application.md

 We used [Yeoman](http://yeoman.io/) to bootstrap the project because it helps in many ways:

-* adds grunt configuration and support for serving, building and testing the project
+* adds grunt configuration and support for serving, building and testing the project,
-* have generators for controllers, service, etc
+* have generators for controllers, service, etc ...

 For development on this client, we are heavily using [Grunt](http://gruntjs.com/), [Karma](http://karma-runner.github.io/0.10/index.html) for Unit Testing, and the new [Protactor](https://github.com/angular/protractor) for E2E testing.